pacholoamit/pachtop/README.md

 Please see the <a href="https://github.com/pacholoamit/pachtop/releases">releases</a> page for the latest version.
 Pachtop is available for <i>Windows, MacOS & Linux</i>

+# Motivation
+The inspiration for Pachtop stems mainly from using [Stacer](https://oguzhaninan.github.io/Stacer-Web/) which is a comprehensive System optimizer and monitoring solution.
+Although, Pachtop does not implement any system optimizer functionality (yet!), It provides more in-depth metrics and information about your system.
+I wanted to create a similar application to Stacer but with a more modern UI and a more robust codebase.
+I also wanted to learn Rust and this seemed like a good opportunity to do so.
+If you hadn't guessed, Pachtop is named after the legendary [top](https://en.wikipedia.org/wiki/Top_(software)) linux program that displays information about CPU and memory utilization.

 # Features

 - [x] CPU Usage